This recipe was originally posted in December, 2018 and revised in July, 2021. Enjoy!

-I grew up eating ribs that were, shall we say, less than stellar.
-You may have read in some of my other blogs about my dad boiling ribs to a slow and painful flavor death before slathering them with sauce and burning them to a crisp on the grill—not great, to put it mildly.
+For most, this style of ribs is totally acceptable.
+But I grew up eating ribs that were, shall we say, less than stellar.
+You may have read in some of my other blogs about my dad boiling St Louis-style ribs to a slow and painful flavor death before dunking them in barbecue sauce and burning them to a crisp on the grill—not great, to put it mildly.

 Apple Cinnamon Brined Baby Back Ribs